wazo-platform/wazo-doc/source/system/backup_restore.rst

     * You have to check the free space on your system partition before extracting the backups.

 Database backups are created as :file:`db.tgz` files in the :file:`/var/backups/xivo` directory.
-These tarballs contains a dump of the database used in XiVO.
+These tarballs contains a dump of the database used in Wazo.

 In this example, we'll restore the database from a backup file named :file:`db.tgz` placed in the home directory of root.